|

 Make it physical.
 Have students count on their fingers, make

-or act out memory work if appropriate.
+hand motions, or act out memory work if appropriate.
+Large Scale Memorization Reader Brian Waters has generously submitted a

 digitial book,